nntanh/Kubernetes_install_cluster_Vagrant/README.md

 - Install [Vagrant](https://developer.hashicorp.com/vagrant/downloads)

-**Hyper-V issue**
+#### Hyper-V issue

-**DO NOT** run or install **Hyper-V** and any its component because it conflicts with third party virtualization tools (VMWare, VirtualBox ...).
+**Hyper-V** and its component make conliction to third party VM tools so that **DO NOT** run or enable it.
 If your host machine enabled **Hyper-V**, refer these ways to disable it completely:

 - Disable Hyper-V by uncheck in Windows features:

 ![disable hyper v](/doc/images/disable%20hyper%20v%20in%20windows%20features.png)

-- Run below command in PowerShell with administrator right.
+- Run below command in PowerShell with administrator right then turning off and unplugging the power are better reset your machine.

         bcdedit /set hypervisorlaunchtype off